data-ui

 This single definition aims to give you:

-The full RBAC system (:users, :roles, :permissions, :resources, and all join tables) is automatically included from *base-model*.
+The full RBAC system (:users, :roles, :permissions, :resources, and associated join tables) is automatically included from *base-model*.
+A user settings table is also included.

 Example Compilation Results

-This section presents some tiny pieces of the resulting enriched model, after compilation with (set-model *model*).
+This section presents some tiny pieces of the resulting enriched model, after compilation with (set-model "todos").

 Create Table SQL for :todos